Willowherbs

 Upper seed capsule and sepals

 Native.
 Hybrid willowherbs are not common but are frequently encountered if searched for.
 Most species may hybridise with each other where they occur together and can usually be deduced by their mixed combination of characters from the parents.
 Flowers July to August.
-The photos here show the hybrid between Hoary and Fringed Willowherbs as an example of a typical hybrid.
 The plant shows a mixture of hairs from both parents, with lower stem hairs being simple and upper stem hairs being a mix of simple and glandular hairs.
 The leaves are intermediate in shape and hairiness.

 Flower